Family Medicine Accelerated Track | Texas Tech University Health Sciences Center

 • Increasing independent responsibilities with clinic and hospital patients

-• Evaluation includes shelf exam, OSCE and other family medicine clerkship evaluations
+• Evaluation includes shelf exam, CCE and other family medicine clerkship evaluations

-This 8-week capstone course taken during the May-June rotation of Year 3 to fulfill the learning objectives for two courses normally required in Year 4, the Family Medicine Senior Critical Care Selectives.
+This 16-week capstone course taken during the March-June rotation of Year 3 to fulfill the learning objectives for several experiences normally required in Phase 3.

 • Students participate in May graduation exercises but do not complete coursework until the end of June